The Towpath 150 will return-

 - Canalway Partners will provide meals, multiple snack stops and transport gear

-- Riders are invited to the Summer Spectacular party in scenic Bolivar Saturday night, where we will have a band and a grilled chicken dinner.
+- Riders are invited to the Summer Spectacular party in scenic Bolivar Saturday night

 - Participants can camp out, stay in the Bolivar Elementary School gym, or make their own arrangements